NicEastvillage/TokenElimReproducibilityPackage/README.md

 ### Other

-The remaining parts of this artefact such as the scripts are distributed under the MIT license.
+The remaining parts of this reproducibility package such as the scripts are distributed under the MIT license.
 See `LICENSE`.